AND

 The Future is Female Mentorship Program is a PR and communications mentorship program by C.Moore Media International Public Relations (CMM), designed exclusively to the business development needs of African Tech female founders.

-The 2023 Program
+The 2026 Program

 Salesforce Ventures Impact Fund has an active interest in Africa and continues to assess opportunities across the Continent.
 The Fund has invested in some of the region’s top Africa-focused tech startups including Flutterwave and Andela.
 As part of their support for the program, they will host a session on VC funding for the selected female founders from across Africa.

-Mirroring previous editions, the fourth edition of The Future is Female Mentorship Program will provide African female tech founders of early-stage startups with the PR and communications insights, knowledge, and skills needed to gain visibility and secure investment.
-It is aimed at African women based on the Continent or in the diaspora and is launching or growing a tech business for African markets or serving Africans in the diaspora.
+Mirroring previous editions, the sixth edition of The Future is Female Mentorship Program will provide African female tech founders of early-stage startups with the PR and communications insights, knowledge, and skills needed to gain visibility and secure investment.
+It is aimed at African women based on the Continent or in the diaspora and is launching or growing a tech business for African markets or serving Africans in the diaspora. fifth

 The program is delivered virtually, and the mentees are invited to participate in masterclasses and sessions customized to the specific needs of their sector and business.
 During the mentorship program, female founders will learn insights into the fundamentals of PR and communications for tech startups, including creating a communications plan, incorporating storytelling into your business communications with multiple stakeholders, and more.
 During the selection process, special considerations will be given to startups that focus on health, education, finance, agriculture, and sustainability.
 In addition, startups that provide solutions and/or address African women’s and girls’ needs will also receive special consideration.
 Click here to see the 2022 finalists as featured in TechCabal and here to see the 2021 finalists as featured in Forbes.
+Click here to see the 2024 finalist announced in TechCabal

-2023 Program Details
+2026 Program Details

 If you are a female-founded African startup with a fantastic service or product and want to learn how to leverage PR and communications to elevate your growing company, my madam, this program is for you!